nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

 #### **Use Case UC09: Display Monthly Payment Bar Chart**
-**Actor**: Administrator
+**Actor**: Private Tutir

 **Main Success Scenario (MSS)**:
-1. Administrator types the command `bar` to view the monthly payment data.
+1. Private tutor types the command `bar` to view the monthly payment data.
 2. EduTuTu generates and displays a bar chart with the y-axis representing the number of students and the x-axis representing each month.
-3. Administrator reviews the chart for insights into monthly payment patterns.
+3. Private Tutor reviews the chart for insights into monthly payment patterns.

 Use case ends.